 To combat this, your cat will sleep in a cool location.
 Kitchens and bathrooms with tiled floors become favored areas.

 Your cat may have a chronic pain condition, such as arthritis.
 However, the cat thinks that its bed or the sofa is responsible for the discomfort it feels.
 Your cat will change its sleeping position in order to feel better.

 As The Journal of Small Animal Practice explains, your cat may not limp nor appear lame.
 It will try to avoid showing symptoms, considering them a sign of weakness.
-Warning signs that your cat is arthritic include:
+Signs that your cat is arthritic include:

 - Hunched posture